workflow4metabolomics/heatmap/README.md

 ### News

+##### CHANGES IN VERSION 2.2.0

+NEW FEATURES

+    o Default method for the correlation coefficient is now 'pearson', instead of 'spearman' previously (the latter can still be selected in the advanced parameters)

+    o The '1-abs(correlation)' method is now available (in addition to the default '1-correlation') in case the sign of correlations between samples and between variables does not matter

+***

 ##### CHANGES IN VERSION 2.1.2

 INTERNAL MODIFICATION

     o Creating additional files for planemo and travis validation

+***

 ##### CHANGES IN VERSION 2.0.2